aaronsuydam/USwap/Sprint1.md

 #4 Connect SQL database with frontend:
 Once base functionality was created to send and recieve user data from the DB, next step was to connect it to the front-end and parse data back and forth.

+Frontend:
+#1 Login page
+Sending user input from the frontend to the backend to verify authentication.

+#2 Swap functionality
+Need to set up a mock backend to switch items in the database.

+#3 Landing page
+Making sure the items are presented cleanly and inline.

 ## Completed
 Backend:
 All backend issue were completed, complications arose with all of them however.